Average student loan debt for doctors in 2023

 • Gaining valuable experience and exposure to diverse patient populations.

-• They may receive higher loan forgiveness amounts than other specialities due to the demand for primary care physicians.
+• They may receive higher loan forgiveness amounts than other specialties due to the demand for primary care physicians.

-However, it is essential for physicians to consider these options to weigh potential challenges such as limited resources, lower salaries compared to urban areas, and lifestyle adjustments.
+However, physicians must consider these options to weigh potential challenges such as limited resources, lower salaries compared to urban areas, and lifestyle adjustments.

 Tax Implications Associated with Loan Forgiveness